Fort Breendonk: War crimes trials

-The Nazi camp commandant, Philipp Schmitt, was tried in Antwerp in 1949 as a war criminal; the court martial sentenced him to death and was shot by a firing squad on 9 August 1950.
+The Nazi camp commandant, Philipp Schmitt, was tried in Antwerp in 1949 as a war criminal; the court martial sentenced him to death and he was shot by a firing squad on 9 August 1950.
 He never showed any remorse and denied all of the atrocities that occurred at Breendonk, claiming he was merely re-educating the inmates as he had been ordered.

 Museum and memorial

 In 1947 Fort Breendonk was declared to be a national memorial, recognizing the suffering and cruelty that had been inflicted on Belgian prisoners during World War II.
 The fort is now a well-preserved example of the prison camps operated by Nazi Germany and a national museum.
 The Fort is open to visitors all year round and is located close to the A12 Brussels-Antwerp motorway.

 Pictures of working Nazi internment camps during the war are rare and, for a long time, it was believed that absolutely no pictures of Breendonk during the war existed.
-But in the early 1970s a batch of photos of the camp was discovered in the possessions of Dutch photographer Otto Spronk.
+But in the early 1970s a batch of photos of the camp was discovered among the possessions of Dutch photographer Otto Spronk.
 He had collected thousands of pictures and films of the Third Reich as part of his work for the Centre for Historical Research and Documentation on War and Contemporary Society (Cegesoma).
 The collection consisted of 37 pictures depicting daily life in the camp.
 They were taken by German Nazi photographer Otto Kropf for propaganda purposes but were never used.
 All pictures are essentially cliche stills; none of the daily atrocities or horrors of the camp are shown.
 But they are the only reference material available.
-Several of the inmates on the pictures managed to survive the war and were able to identify the others on the pictures and the circumstances in which they were taken.
+Several of the inmates in the pictures managed to survive the war and were able to identify the others in the pictures and the circumstances in which they were taken.